HumanCellAtlas/ingest-importer/src/test/resources/ISSUES.md

   * this is an enum.
 I have set the speadsheet to be unknown for now.
 * ~~read_index is missing on files~~
 * the value is read_length looks incorrect

+## Schema
+* module/process/sequencing/5.0.0/barcode and module/process/sequencing/5.0.0/smartseq2 seem to follow a different pattern from other modules

 ## General process
 * Create mappings of column headers to id, schema type and any reference schema.
 [MappingUtils](../../main/java/uk/ac/ebi/hca/importer/util/MappingUtil.java)